JuliaLang/www_old.julialang.org/blog/_posts/2017-08-28-GSOC-MCMC-with-flexible-numbers-of-parameters.md

 This code, while it works for the example model, is not yet ready to be checked in to the main branch of Mamba.
 There were several cleanup steps for which I did not ultimately have time.

-* The samplers which I did not use in my work are broken, using the old data structures; updating them, along the same lines as the slice and slicesimplex samplers, would be a more-or-less routine task.
+* I have updated the "slice" and "slicesimplex" samplers to work with the new data structures.
+However, the other samplers which I did not use in my work are currently broken in the gsocMNVP branch; they still try to use the old data structures.
+Updating them, along the same lines as the slice and slicesimplex samplers, would be a more-or-less routine task - an hour or so of work per sampler.

 * The diagnostics and plots, aside from the traceplot shown above, are also not updated.
-Fixing this is a less trivial task, as, due to the "labelling problem", most diagnostics need to be specialized for dirichlet models.
+Fixing this is a less trivial task, as, due to the "labelling problem", most diagnostics need to be rethought in some way in order to apply to dirichlet models.

 Once that cleanup is done — a few days' work - and the merge is complete, implementing the full Crosscat model as in the original plan should not be too difficult.
 Optimistically, I feel it would take 1-2 weeks... which means that realistically, probably 4-6 is more realistic.
 In any case, the new data structures I've implemented would make this job primarily a matter of just implementing the statistical algorithms; the data and model infrastructure is all well in place.

 With a combination of NUTS and discrete capabilities, I believe that Mamba will begin to actually be superior to Stan for some tasks.
-It has a long way to go to catch up to Stan's maturity, but in solving the "two language problem", it gives an incentive for me and others to continue on this work.
+It has a long way to go to catch up to Stan's maturity, but in solving the "two language problem", it gives a strong incentive for me and others to continue on this work.

 ## Acknowledgements